Syria’s elections have always been fixed. This time, even candidates are complaining.

 “This time it was all fixed,” he said.

-The government said the election had been free and fair.
+The government said the elections had been free and fair.
 “No violations or infringements have been registered,” the official news agency SANA quoted the head of the elections committee, Samer Zumriq, as saying.

 Rarely have such accusations of malfeasance been so loudly voiced, however.
 Syrians have become increasingly vocal in their criticisms of their government’s notoriously corrupt practices in recent years as frustration grows with the dire economy.
 The Syrian currency has lost over 60 percent of its value this year, and over 80 percent of the population lives in poverty, according to the United Nations.